Iwuwuwuwuwuwux/pySimpleTimers/README.md

   delay: int or float; represents the waiting time in seconds before executing the callback
   callback: function; your function
   args: tuple; a tuple containing the args that will be used in your callback, is necessary even if your callback doesn't use args
-  lopp: bool; whether your timer will start over when it's finished or not
+  loop: bool; whether your timer will start over when it's finished or not

 There are some useful funcs to use with these Timer objects and vars that can me modified: